leya-print/leya-print-platform/README.md

 To use the tool, open the designer project URL (You can find the designer link in the PORTS tab of the IDK if you are using Gitpod, VS Code), the UI has three functionalities for users.

-deployed templates: custom templates modified by users and deployed for reusability.
+Deployed templates: custom templates modified by users and deployed for reusability.

-live templates: a collection of default available templates for use, such as invoices, work reports, cost tables, etc.
+Live templates: is a way to upload templates dynamically via a link.
+After the link is provided and button pressed the templates from the link wil appear.
+A default collection is provided from the Templates project, to use it, start the project with npm start and past the link https://3333-{GITPOD-URL}/build/index.esm.js to the url textbox, remember to replace GITPOD-URL with the local url.

-upload templates: a drop zone discernible by borders with a button in the middle, in this area we can drag and drop a .TGZ file with one or more new templates.
+Upload templates: a drop zone discernible by borders with a button in the middle, in this area we can drag and drop a .TGZ file with one or more new templates.
 After dropping the items, they will appear in the UI as deployed templates.

 Clicking on a template name the user can see the template and, on the right, the json code to modify the fields of the template as required.